Affiliate links on Android Authority may earn us a commission. Learn more.

-To give some context, last year’s Samsung Galaxy S20 Ultra was a bit of a letdown.
+To give some context, the Samsung Galaxy S20 Ultra was a bit of a letdown.
 Despite its massive spec sheet, the most ultra part of the phone — the camera — didn’t work nearly as well as intended.
 The huge 108MP main camera sensor had serious focus issues, the 100x Space Zoom was nearly unusable, and to make matters worse, its bulky 5,000mAh battery didn’t last as long as people had hoped.
 To top it off, the phone cost a whopping $1,399.
 That’s the price of many people’s first car.

 But with so many incredible smartphones on the market for less than $1,000, is there room for Samsung’s $1,200 beast of a device?
 This is Android Authority’s Samsung Galaxy S21 Ultra review.